henryiii/flake8-errmsg/README.md

 ## Intro

-A checker for flake8 that helps format nice error messages.
-Currently there are two checks:
+A checker for Flake8 that helps format nice error messages.
+The checks are:

 - **EM101**: Check for raw usage of a string literal in Exception raising.
 - **EM102**: Check for raw usage of an f-string literal in Exception raising.